mrocklin/chest/README.rst

 small effort).
 In particular chest has the following deficiencies

 1. It determines what values to spill to disk by size.
 The largest values are spilled.
-This can be improved in the following ways:
-    *   Better determination of size.
-See the ``nbytes`` function.
+This can be improved by better determination of size (see the ``nbytes`` function) and consideration of time-of-use (like an LRU mechanism.)
-    *   Consideration of time-of-use.
-A simple LRU mechanism would go a long way
 2. Spill conditions are checked after every action.
 Spill conditions often involve an ``n log(n)`` sorting process.
 This could be improved by tracking and efficiently updating the size of all values iteratively.